-- 1. if the estate is an excepted estate, there is a valid Will, no Inheritance Tax is payable, and there are no foreign assets or beneficiaries to be traced, our fee is likely to be between £1,000 plus VAT and £5,000 plus VAT; - if the estate is an excepted estate, there is a valid Will, no Inheritance Tax is payable, but there are one or more foreign assets or beneficiaries to be traced, our fee is likely to be between £2,000 plus VAT and £6,000 plus VAT - please also note that there may be a separate fee payable to a qualified tracing agent; - 3. if either of (1) or (2) above apply, but there is no valid Will, additional costs may be incurred to this firm in helping establish the 'family tree' and ensuring all qualifying beneficiaries are traced again, in this instance there may be separate fees payable to a qualified tracing agent and/or genealogist; - 4. if the estate is not excepted and IHT may be payable; there is a valid Will, there are no foreign assets or beneficiaries to be traced, and the estate is less than £1m in value, our fee is likely to be between £2,500 plus VAT and £7,500 plus VAT any IHT charge is payable separately to HMRC, and once further details of the estate are known we can confirm the likely IHT charge; - 5. if the estate is not excepted and IHT may be payable, there is a valid Will, but there are one or more foreign assets or beneficiaries to be traced, and the estate is less than £1m in value, our fee is likely to be between £3,000 plus VAT and £8,000 plus VAT please also note that there may be a separate fee payable to a qualified tracing agent, and again any IHT charge is payable separately to HMRC; - 6. if either of (4) or (5) above apply, but there is no valid Will, additional costs may be incurred to this firm in helping establish the 'family tree' and ensuring all qualifying beneficiaries are traced again, in this instance there may be separate fees payable to a qualified tracing agent and/or genealogist; - 7. if an estate exceeds £1m in value, then our estimated costs should be read as 'per million' for example, in (4) above, if the estate is between £1m and £2m in value, our total fee is likely to be between £5,000 plus VAT and £15,000 plus VAT; if between £2m and £3m in value, our total fee is likely to be between £7,500 plus VAT and £22,500 plus VAT and so on.
+- 1. if the estate is an excepted estate, there is a valid Will, no Inheritance Tax is payable, and there are no foreign assets or beneficiaries to be traced, our fee is likely to be between £5,000 and £9,500 plus VAT; - 2. if 1 applies, but there is no valid Will, additional costs may be incurred to this firm in helping establish the 'family tree' and ensuring all qualifying beneficiaries are traced again, in this instance there may be separate fees payable to a qualified tracing agent and/or genealogist; - if the estate is not excepted and there is no IHT may be payable, there is a valid Will, but there are one or more foreign assets or beneficiaries to be traced, our fee is likely to be between £6,500 and £11,000 plus VAT - please also note that there may be a separate fee payable to a qualified tracing agent, and again any IHT charge is payable separately to HMRC; - 4. if the estate is liable to inheritance tax then our fee is likely to be £8,000 to £15,000 plus VAT.